wistpotion/sturdy-webcomic-downloader/readme.md

 Select one of the requests.
 You should now see information about that specific request.
 Now in that information window, there should be a headers tab.
 In that headers tab there should be an area called request headers.
 In that area you can see what headers you are sending with each request.

-To recap: network tab > select request > headers tab > request headers
+To recap: network tab > select a request > headers tab > request headers

+Headers come in key value pairs.
+When using them in Sturdy, make sure that the first thing you write is the key, and the second is the value. (example: `--headers "key" "value"` or `--headers "auth" "token" "browser" "firefox"`)

-There is a fair bit of trail and error in figuring out what headers to use, so keep trying!
+There is a bit of trail and error in figuring out what headers to use, so keep trying!

 ## I still can't get it to work!
 Submit an issue here on github or or write an email to wistpotion@gmail.com and I'll help you as soon as I can.